neicnordic/puhuri-web/docs/resource-allocators.md

 Puhuri Portal implements a method for dynamic import and upkeep of that information from Puhuri Core.

 As this is a more advanced topic, please check [implementation](https://github.com/waldur/waldur-mastermind/blob/7b2eba62e1e0dab945845f05030c7935e57f0d9c/src/waldur_mastermind/marketplace_remote/views.py#L84).
 If you have questions, we will be happy to help out!
-Please reach out to support@hpc.ut.ee.
+Please reach out to [support@puhuri.io](mailto:support@puhuri.io).

 ## Reporting